postgrespro/jsquery/README.md

         points.#:(x IS NUMERIC AND y IS NUMERIC)'::jsquery));
 ```

-In this example check constraint validates that in "data" jsonb column:
+In this example the check constraint validates that in the "data" jsonb column
-value of "name" key is string, value of "similar_ids" key is array of numerics,
+the value of the "name" key is a string, the value of the "similar_ids" key is an array of numerics,
-value of "points" key is array of objects which contain numeric values in
+and the value of the "points" key is an array of objects which contain numeric values in
 "x" and "y" keys.

 See our